 I have been on a pilgrimage since 2018 to find the women who have been remembered with statues in public spaces across Europe - Queens and revolutionaries, artists and scientists, nurses and nuns.

-The circa hundred and fifty statues of women included in Glorious Oblivion will form an installation that creates conversations and connections between diverse objects, through intervention, scale, materiality and juxtaposition.
-The fragmentation and dislocation is to me a way of speaking to the fragility of legacy, the gaping holes in historical records and the valiant failure of statuary to prevent this oblivion.
+The circa hundred and fifty statues of women included in Glorious Oblivion will form an installation that might create conversations and connections between diverse objects, through intervention, scale, materiality or juxtaposition.
+The fragility of monuments speaks to the fragility of legacy, the gaping holes in historical records and the valiant failure of statuary to prevent this oblivion.

 Comfort at last, Sor Juana, Madrid, 2018

 Thinking (Hannah Arendt, Budapest) 2019, pigment print on lead, steel, 130 x 50cm

 Cecilia, 2018, print on blue marble, 40 x 20cm